TheF0rceAwak5ns/TheF0rceAwak5ns.github.io/_posts/2024-01-26-Shibboleth.md

     * FUZZ: zabbix
 ```

-all vhosts redirect to the same page ducoup you can add just one of the 3 to your/etc/hosts, and ducoup one comes across a login page of the zabbix software which is a monitoring software for computer park:
+all vhosts redirect to the same page so you can add just one of the 3 to your/etc/hosts, and one comes across a login page of the zabbix software which is a monitoring software for computer park:

 ![Untitled](assets/Shibboleth/login.png)

 ## **Enumerate and exploit zabbix :**

-first I want to find the version of zabbix ducoup I find on github repo with tools:
+first I want to find the version of zabbix, I find on github repo with tools:

 [GitHub - freeworkaz/zabbix_test: this is some scripts for pentesting zabbix server](https://github.com/freeworkaz/zabbix_test)